 Excused Absences - Absences are excused when an appropriate explanation is provided by the parent within 3-days of the student's return or by the parent's physician, when the physician authorization threshold has been reached.
 The written explanation must include the name of student, student ID number, dates of the absences which are sought to be excused, and the reason for the absence.
 (F.S.
 1003.26).
 Unexcused Absences - Unexcused absences are all failures to attend school other than those specifically excused by the principal or designees.
 (F.S.
-1003.26)

-- Illness of the student - Major illness in the student's immediate family - Medical appointment of the student - Death of family member or friend - Required Court Appearance - Religious holiday of the student or student's family's faith - Subpoena or forced absence by any law enforcement agency to fulfill civic duties; a copy of the subpoena or court summons is required - Major disaster that justifies the absence that has been approved by the principal - Head lice: maximum of 2 days per incident and a maximum of 2 incidents per semester - Missing the school bus if the bus is more than 5 minutes early or more than 15 minutes late or is not able to make the route - Other planned absences approved in advance by the principal - Vacation travel or family outing/activity where the student has accumulated fewer than 10 excused or 5 unexcused absences.
+1003.26) Illness of the student Major illness in the student's immediate family Medical appointment of the student Death of family member or friend Required Court Appearance Religious holiday of the student or student's family's faith Subpoena or forced absence by any law enforcement agency to fulfill eivic duties; a copy of the subpoena or court summons is required Major disaster that justifies the absence that has been approved by the principal Head lice: maximum of 2 days per incident and a maximum of 2 incidents per semester Missing the school bus if the bus is more than 5 minutes early or more than 15 minutes late or is not able to make the route Other planned absences approved in advance by the principal Vacation travel or family outing/activity where the student has accumulated fewer than 10 excused or 5 unexcused absences.
 The principal can excuse vacation travel that exceeds the threshold after considering the student's attendance history, academic performance, mastery of the curriculum, and reason for the travel.
 Absences for this reason cannot exceed 5 days annually.
 Schools have the authority to withdraw students whose absences for this reason exceed this provision.
-Such students will be withdrawn for non-attendance. - Out of school suspensions
+Such students will be withdrawn for non-attendance.
+Physician explanations received after the 3 day period will also authorize the school to excuse the absence(s).
+Failure to provide a Physician's Authorization when required Missing the school bus if the bus is less than 5 minutes early or less than 15 minutes late Immunization non-compliance